morotsgurka/jekyll-portfolio/collections/_projects/2022-04-01-spinchem-virtual-virtualproduction.md

 {% include embed-youtube-video.html videoKey="kPL1B64K5PQ" videoTitle="Project | SpinChem UE5 - Behind The Scenes"%}

 ## The Result
 The result of this first stage was four short videos showcasing different products and use cases and the virtual environment which could be used to easily make more.
-Or to be used in other usecases such as XR or presentations.
+Or to be used in other ways such as XR-applications or presentations.
 Two of these videos are linked below:

 <div class="flex flex-col gap-6 w-full">